aplai168/mvp-pray/README.md

 - Create a basic shortly app
   * [ ] Enable navigation between the links view and shorten view
+  * [ ] Default to links view if an unknown route is attempted

 - Validations
   * [ ] Validate the shorten links form before it submits to the server.